 Maize and Blue GO PINK Recap of an Unforgettable Event

-On Friday, October 18, in Detroit’s Cadillac Square, three colors made history when the University of Michigan Health System, together with Catherine and Nate Forbes (1985 AB, LSA) of the Forbes Company and Somerset Collection, hosted the first-ever “Maize and Blue Go Pink” benefit for breast cancer research at the U-M Comprehensive Cancer Center (CCC).
+On Friday, October 18, in Detroit’s Cadillac Square, three colors made history when the University of Michigan, together with Catherine and Nate Forbes (1985 AB, LSA) of the Forbes Company and Somerset Collection, hosted the first-ever “Maize and Blue Go Pink” benefit for breast cancer research at the U-M Comprehensive Cancer Center (CCC).

 The event, months in the planning, kicked off with a blast of energy and style as members of the U-M alumni marching band and Detroit Pistons cheerleaders welcomed attendees, all dressed in maize, blue and pink.

 Entertainment included a fashion show in which U-M and Detroit celebs — including Michigan Athletic Director Dave Brandon, U-M Regent Denise Ilitch, and former Wolverine Steve Hutchinson — walked the runway modeling fall fashions from the Somerset Collection in Troy.

 Hutchinson, who went on to a 12-year career in the NFL, and his wife, Landyn Hutchinson, served as masters of ceremonies for the event.
 A strolling dinner was catered by several Ann Arbor and Detroit restaurants.